Resume Objective Examples and Writing Tips

 When you’re crafting your resume objective, you should focus on particular skills and experiences that are directly related to the job.
-Another effective strategy is to keywords from the job listing in your resume objective.
-Not only can this increase the chances of your resume get picked up by a company’s applicant tracking system, but it can also emphasize how your qualifications align with the job listing.
+Another effective strategy is to include keywords from the job listing in your resume objective.
+Not only can this increase the chances of your resume getting picked up by a company’s applicant tracking system; it can also emphasize how your qualifications align with the job listing.

 Sample Resume Objective Statements